-Cryptocurrency is a digital asset designed to work as a medium of exchanges wherein individual coin ownership records are stored in a ledger existing in the form of a computerized database using strong cryptography to secure transaction records, to control the creation of additional coins, and to verify the transfer of coin ownership.
+Cryptocurrency is a digital asset designed to function as a medium of exchange in which individual coin ownership records are stored in a ledger in the form of a computerized database using strong cryptography to secure transaction records, control the creation of additional coins, and verify coin ownership transfer.

 It is not typically issued by a central authority and does not exist in physical form (like paper money).
 In contrast to centralized digital currency and central banking systems, cryptocurrency typically employs decentralized control.

-It is generally considered centralized when a cryptocurrency is minted or created before issuance or issued by a single issuer.
-However, when implemented with decentralized control, each cryptocurrency works through a distributed ledger technology, typically a blockchain, that serves as a public financial transaction database.
+When a cryptocurrency is minted or created prior to issuance or issued by a single issuer, it is considered centralized.
+When implemented with decentralized control, however, each cryptocurrency operates via a distributed ledger technology, typically a blockchain, which serves as a public financial transaction database.